Selection and Review of Academic Department Heads

 It is the policy of the University to ensure a wide variety of opinion and input from the faculty, professional staff and students in the selection of a Department Head of an academic department within a college/school.
 Thus, in this policy, the following procedures outline the selection process for the Department Head, the duration of their service, and the process for their periodic performance review.
 When necessary, and adhering to the spirit of this policy, these guidelines may be adjusted to meet the particular circumstances of any academic department or college/school, with details determined through consultation by the department's voting faculty members, the Department Head (where appropriate), the dean, and subject to the approval of the Provost (or the President, in the case of Drexel University College of Medicine, "COM").

 An academic department is any academic administrative entity that has been formed within a college or school that may be designated as a 'department', 'division', 'school' (residing within a college, for example the School of Economics), or other similar entity.

 2. Department Head

 The Department Head is the chief academic and administrative officer in charge of the daily operations of an academic department of a college/school.
-S/he is responsible for the myriad academic and administrative matters listed under Section VI below.
-S/he is appointed by and reports to the dean/director of the college/school, using the procedures outlined below.
-Although the chief academic and administrative officer of an academic department may hold a title of ‘department head’, ‘department chair’, ‘division chief’, ‘associate dean’, or other similar title, for purposes of this policy, the term “Department Head” will be used.
+They are responsible for the myriad academic and administrative matters listed under Section VI below.
+They are appointed by and reports to the dean/director of the college/school, using the procedures outlined below.
+Although the chief academic and administrative officer of an academic department may hold a title of 'department head', 'department chair', 'division chief', 'associate dean', or other similar title, for purposes of this policy, the term "Department Head" will be used.
 At present, various colleges and schools may have different academic structures and hierarchies.
 In some instances, the reporting hierarchy is not directly linked to the dean/director of the college/school but to a lower administrative level.
 A listing of current Department Heads, as defined above, that fall under this policy will be maintained in the Office of the Provost and updated annually.

 3. Voting Members of a Department